 Acknowledge the Suffering and the Root of It

 We humans ignore the truth in so many ways.
 Denial, avoidance, making excuses.
 In his chapter on Satya, Michael Stone states, “the first step of yoga is to start where we are, and this usually means recognizing where there is discontent or suffering.”
 He goes on to say that much of this comes from our attachments and aversions (what I call avoidances).
-I was clinging to the good times in our relationship and continued to maintain optimism that we could get back to where we once were rather than face the reality of where he was in life.
+I was clinging to the good times in our relationship and continued to maintain optimism that we could get back to where we once were.
+In the process I was ignoring my needs and putting them to the side.
 The truth was, he wasn’t in a position to fulfill my needs in the way that I needed him to, and it was affecting my emotional wellbeing.

 Recognize that You Have a Choice